Why managing your weight can be a struggle

 Just as you are a unique individual, the things that drive you to eat and gain weight are different than the person sitting next to you.
 Some things we can change.
 Other things that affect weight gain, we can’t change.
 Here are a few important factors that affect weight:

 Genetics.
 Some things, like eye colour or height you get from your family.
 Well, the same can be said for weight.
-Did you know that there are a number of genes make us more vulnerable to weight gain?.
+Did you know that there are a number of genes that make us more vulnerable to weight gain?

 Outside influences.
 Social, environmental and cultural factors affect body weight as well.
 For example, family, ethnicity and socioeconomic status all play a role in determining our body weight.